 Like many other states, in California, the child’s best interest is the most vital factor when a judge makes a decision on who will be awarded custody.
 However, this phrase can be ambiguous to understand, especially for parents beginning to start the custody process.

 These decisions are not considered based on the parents’ needs, but rather, they are based on the safety and security of the child, along with several other factors just so long as the child is proven to be free from harm.
-Parents going through a divorce might not be familiar with these laws, but the Law Offices of Donald P. Schweitzer is here to explain in this guide
+Parents going through a divorce might not be familiar with these laws, but Schweitzer Law Partners is here to explain in this guide

 Types of Custody